rezarajan/sdc-path-planning/docs/Model Documentation.md

 ## Explaning Cost Functions

-#TODO:
+Cost functions serve as a way for the path planner to determine the most desired behavior for the ego vehicle and as such, these functions generally come under the [behavior module](#path-planning-structure).
+However, cost functions are not strictly defined, i.e. it is not trivial to determine a specific combination of cost functions which will lead to perfect behavior in all situations.
+However, a bit of logic is used in determining a general set of costs which a human may typically consider when driving.
+These cost functions ensure the behavior of the ego vehicle is intentional in as many situations as possible.
+In my implementation these include:

+* ***Collision Cost:*** trajectories which collide with other vehicles will incur a significant cost.
+This is important, as collisions are the most undesirable result when driving.
+A weight of 1000 is set for the `collisionCost` function, to ensure any path which results in collison is rejected.
+* ***Efficiency Cost:*** the most desirable behavior is for the car to travel as close to the speed limit as possible, overtaking slower cars.
+Therefore, the `efficiencyCost` function rewards trajectories with higher speeds.
+* ***Lane Change Cost:*** when a human drives they don't haphazardly change lanes.
+A lane change must be intentional, and occurs usually when overtaking or approaching a waypoint.
+Therefore, to prevent the planner from constantly changing lanes, the `laneChangeCost` function checks for trajectories which require a lane change, and penalize them with a cost of 3.0.
+Therefore, to change lanes in this implementation, the target lane must result in a meaningfully higher speed.
+* ***Lane Occupancy Cost:*** typically, it is easier to drive in lanes which contain less traffic.
+Furthermore, generally the chances of moving at higher speeds increase when lanes have less obstacles in front of the car.
+Therefore, the `laneOccupancyCost` function adds a small cost to each trajectory for each vehicle in the lane.
+* ***Center Deviation Cost:*** this function is a bit less intuitive, but is still useful in the simulator environment.
+Essentially, the `centerDeviationCost` function rewards the vehicle for staying in the center lane.
+This behavior is desired in the three-lane highway scenario, since there are more options for the vehicle to overtake other traffic using either the left or right lanes, and get ahead of traffic.
+This cost opposes the lane change cost for the center lane, but adds to it for other lanes.
+To ensure that the center lane is not too biased, however, this cost is relatively low compared to the lane change cost, and therefore the center lane must still result in higher speeds and less traffic for the car to return to center.

 ---
 ## Addressing Rubric Points

 The code which addresses each rubric point will be described below:

-#### 1. The car is able to drive at least 4.32 miles without incident.
+#### *1. The car is able to drive at least 4.32 miles without incident.*
 Valid trajectories are generated such that the ego vehicle is able to complete 4.32 miles around the track, without indcident in most cases.
 [Here](https://youtu.be/lzqQZv1BSao) is a link to a video showcasing the vehicle driving for 25 minutes, without collision.
+A snippet is shown below:

+![image2]

 However, there is still an issue with the current implementation (or perhaps this may be considered an edge case), in which the simulator merges a vehicle within a very close distance to the car.
 A more sophisticated prediction system (perhaps using machine learning techniques) may be required to handle such situations.

 The following clip shows an instance of a sudden merge, which the current prediction system fails to recognize in time, resulting in a collision:

-![image2]
+![image3]

-#### 2. The car drives according to the speed limit.
+#### *2. The car drives according to the speed limit.*
 The car drives as close as possible to the speed limit, when conditions permit it.
 This is managed by the `getTargetVelocity` function.

-#### 3. Max Acceleration and Jerk are not Exceeded.
+#### *3. Max Acceleration and Jerk are not Exceeded.*
 The vehicle speed is managed by the `getTargetVelocity` function, such that the generated path (spline) meets the acceleration and jerk requirements.

-#### 4. Car does not have collisions.
+#### *4. Car does not have collisions.*
 Barring the edge case described [above](#1-the-car-is-able-to-drive-at-least-432-miles-without-incident), the car avoids collisions by managing speed and switching to lanes which avoid collisions.
 This is done by using the `collisionCost` cost function, which assigns very high costs for trajectories which result in collisions.

-#### 5. The car stays in its lane, except for the time between changing lanes.
+#### *5. The car stays in its lane, except for the time between changing lanes.*
 The car does not spend more than 3 seconds during a lane transition, and stays within the lane when keeping lanes (right hand side of the road only).
 Lane changes are based on the `laneChangeCost`, `laneOccupancyCost` and `centerDeviationCost` cost functions, which state that staying in the center lane is preferred, unless either of the other lanes are clear and have higher speed limits.

-#### 6. The car is able to change lanes.
+#### *6. The car is able to change lanes.*
 The car changes lanes based on a series of cost functions.

+---

+## Recommendations

+* The current implementation still results in collisions in some situations.
+To address such issues it is recommended that a more sophisticated prediction system be used, which consideres nuanced movements of surrounding vehicles, and generates more accurate prototype trajectories to check collisions against.
+* The current implementation still violates acceleration constraints when changing lanes at full speed around a turn.
+It is recommended that the `getTargetVelocity` function be updated to check for centripetal acceleration by finding the radius of curvature of the road.
+Note that this will come with more computational expense.

+## Conclusions

+A path planner has been created, which navigates an ego vehicle around a simulator highway for at least 4.32 miles in accordance with the [project specifications](#highway-driving-project), except in some edge case situations.
+The planner is for the most part, robust, and optimizes lane changes through the use of cost functions.